maik97/peak-shaver/docs/intro/getting_started.rst

     $ git clone git://github.com/maik97/peak-shaver.git

-Make sure to have these libraries with the right versions installed (espacially import for tensorflow and tensorboard, the other libraries should be possible with >=[version]):
+Make sure to have these libraries with the right versions installed (espacially tensorflow and tensorboard, the other libraries should be possible with >=[version]):

 - numpy==1.19.4
 - pandas==0.25.3